The findings discussed in the conference report below were published 5 October 2017 in Molecular Autism1.

 DYRK1A sits in a stretch of chromosome 21 that is duplicated in children with Down syndrome.
-It is best known for its contribution to intellectual disability and in a 2012 sequencing study.
+It is best known for its contribution to intellectual disability and first emerged as an autism gene in a 2012 sequencing study.
 Since then, it has become one of the top candidate genes for the condition.

 In a 2015 study, researchers characterized 15 children with harmful mutations in the gene and reported that the children have a distinct set of features, including intellectual disability and a small head.

 In the new work, the same team examined 61 children with the mutations, including 10 children they characterized at their clinic.
 These children also share the same set of features, says Rachel Earl, a graduate student in Raphael Bernier’s lab at the University of Washington in Seattle, who presented the findings.

 “We’re seeing this constellation of features that I think is very clinically relevant for understanding and really identifying these kids who are coming through our clinic,” she says.